CedricPerret/JuliassicPark/README.md

 :split_simul               => Whether to save each simulation replicate to a separate file.
 Requires :split_sweep = true.
 Also controls whether simulation replicates can be parallelised independently.
 :sweep_grid                => Whether to use a full Cartesian product (`true`, default) or zip mode (`false`) :split_sweep               => Whether to save each parameter set to a separate file.
 Also controls whether parameter sets can be parallelised independently.
-:simplify                  => if true and only one patch, use flat population vector
+:distributed               => Whether to run simulations on distributed workets. (requires @everywhere for functions and imports)
+:simplify                  => Flatten population if there is a single patch
 ```

 #### Default Parameters